VoxeLibre/VoxeLibre/README_locale/README.zh_TW.md

 ### License of source code
 ```
-MineClone 2 (by kay27, EliasFleckenstein, Wuzzy, davedevils and countless others)
+VoxeLibre (by kay27, EliasFleckenstein, Wuzzy, davedevils and countless others)
 is an imitation of Minecraft.

-MineClone 2 is free software: you can redistribute it and/or modify
+VoxeLibre is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by
 the Free Software Foundation, either version 3 of the License, or
 (at your option) any later version.